pakoito/react-jus/README.md

 * Typescript if possible

 ## Methodology
-Send PRs with a feature branch
+* Send PRs with a feature branch
-Incrementar PRs go against a branch
+* Incremental PRs go against a branch
-PRs are reviewed and merged into the branch, and then squashed into main
+* PRs are reviewed and merged into the branch, and then squashed into main

 ## Specifications